 Beautiful centerpieces celebrating Asian culture at Grace Lin book club for kids sponsored by The Foundation for Children’s Books (FCB) in Newton, MA.
 They brings authors like Grace Lin to present at underserved schools in Boston.

 Grace Lin with baby and husband talk to kids about what inspires her and how she writes and illustrates her wonderful multi-cultural books for kids.
 East of the Sun and West of the Moon was the book that most influenced her for Where the Mountain Meets the Moon and Starry River of the Sky.

-Newbery Honor Where the Mountain Meets the Moon is going to be Trilogy of Companion books that cover earth, fire, water and air.
+Newbery Honor Where the Mountain Meets the Moon is going to be a Trilogy of Companion books that cover the earth, fire, water, and air.
 Can’t wait for the next one!

 Grace Lin’s semi-autobiographical Pacy series is also a favorite of mine and other kids who came to the book club!
 One little girl asked her which series she liked better and what were her favorite books.

 Her favorite book of all time as a child?
 Anne of Green Gables by L. M. Montgomery!
 She even went to Nova Scotia to visit the house.

 Her favorite book to write?
 She says Starry River of the Sky because it’s the first boy character she’s ever written and she was able to create color illustrations in a chapter book format.